 An excerpt from the Notice of 25% Design Hearing reads:

 "...
 The project also includes new bridge railings & lights, and improvements to the approach roadways.
 Construction will be completed in four (4) stages.
 The bridge will be open to traffic and pedestrian passage during stages 1 and 2, closed during stage 3, and closed in the early portion of stage 4, then opened for remainder of stage 4.
 Detour routes for northbound and southbound traffic, and pedestrian passage will be implemented.
 Utility work at approaches will require traffic interruptions.
 Bicycle accommodations consist of a bicycle lane in each direction."

-This bridge is now at its 75% design stage.
+This bridge has reached the 100% design stage.
 There is no public hearing at this phase of the design, only at the 25% design stage.
-But the link to the 75% design plans can be found in the list of links below.
+But the link to the 100% design plans can be found in the list of links below.

-NOTE: This bridge is at least two years away from beginning construction, construction beginning in 2016 at the earliest.
+NOTE: This bridge is still a while away from beginning construction, construction beginning in 2016 at the earliest.

 25% Design Hearing